FREQUENTLY ASKED QUESTIONS

 Q: How many sessions will I need and how frequently will I need them?

 A: It depends on what kind of pain you’re experiencing and how long you’ve been experiencing it for.
 You’ll most likely feel healing happening right from the very first session.
-Most people healing from relational trauma see me on average from 8-12 sessions, usually once a week or once every two weeks.
-If we’re healing intergenerational trauma or early childhood trauma that hasn’t been processed before, that can take longer, usually 6 months to several years.
+Most people see me on average from 8-12 sessions, usually once a week or once every two weeks.
+If we’re healing intergenerational trauma or early childhood trauma that hasn’t been processed before, that can take longer, usually 6 months to a year or longer.
 This is because we’re working to regulate a nervous system that has been dysregulated for a long time, as well as shift distorted core beliefs about the self that are deeply held.
 At the first session we’ll map out what our healing work will look like and collaborate on a plan of action that feels right to you.

 Q: What therapeutic modalities do you use with individuals?

 A: My most used approaches include somatic relational therapy, attachment-based therapy, body-centered psychotherapies, Internal Family Systems Therapy (also known as “parts work”), mindfulness practices, trauma informed therapies, and experiential psychotherapy.